sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/openapi-generator.md

 ```

 :::info
-You can edit this file to adapt the behavior of the dlt rest_api accordingly.
-Please read our [dlt rest_api](./rest_api) docs to learn how to configure the rest_api source and check out our detailed [Google Colab example](https://colab.research.google.com/drive/1MRZvguOTZj1MlkEGzjiso8lQ_wr1MJRI?usp=sharing#scrollTo=LHGxzf1Ev_yr).
+You can edit this file to adapt the behavior of the data_load_tool rest_api accordingly.
+Please read our [data_load_tool rest_api](./rest_api) docs to learn how to configure the rest_api source and check out our detailed [Google Colab example](https://colab.research.google.com/drive/1MRZvguOTZj1MlkEGzjiso8lQ_wr1MJRI?usp=sharing#scrollTo=LHGxzf1Ev_yr).
 :::

 ## CLI command